 The international train is quiet and comfortable so I can work wonderfully undisturbed.

 In 2018, the first electric car in university colours drove across campus.
+Now, the entire fleet of the Facility Service Centre is electric.
 Within a few years, the university will make its entire fleet electric.
 In total, the university has about forty cars driving around for research, security, first aid and transport.
+There is also the opportunity to come by electric car.
+The university has special parking spaces for electric cars, and there are charging stations all over campus.
 Employees can also borrow an electric car for appointments off campus that are difficult to reach by public transport.

 More than half of the students and employees of Utrecht University come by bicycle.
 That's about 20,000 cyclists.
 The university's parking policy is specifically aimed at making the Utrecht Science Park car-free.
-The university's own parking fee encourages employees to come by public transport or by bicycle.
+The university has multiple measures to stimulate employees to come by public transport or by bicycle.